codepath/android_guides/Consuming-APIs-with-Retrofit.md

 Paste the generated class into your project under a `models` sub-package.
 Rename the class name `Example` to reflect your model name.
 For this example, we will call this file and class the `User` model.

 *Note*: Android does not come normally with many of the `javax.annotation` library by default.
 If you wish to keep the `@Generated` annotation, you will need to add this dependency.
 See this [Stack Overflow discussion](http://stackoverflow.com/questions/9650808/android-javax-annotation-processing-package-missing) for more context.
 Otherwise, you can delete that annotation and use the rest of the generated code.

 ```gradle
 dependencies {
   provided 'org.glassfish:javax.annotation:10.0-b28'
 ```

+Note: if you are trying to use Java models that you may have already created, see [this section](#migrating-previously-defined-java-objects).

 ### Creating the RestAdapter